 This type of GTIN is found on products that are sold in multipacks, like shipping boxes for example.
 The GTIN is the 14-digit number below the barcode:

-If you're reviewing the GTINs on your product's packaging, you might want to download the Barcode Scanner app from Google Play to make the work faster.
+If you're reviewing the GTINs on your product's packaging, you might want to download the Barcode Scanner app from the Google Play Store.
 The app can scan a barcode to give you the GTIN and tell you the type of GTIN you scanned.